|UCAS code||L0V0||Duration||3 years (BA)|

 |Helpful:||You may apply for PPE having done any combination of subjects at school; it is not necessary to have studied Politics, Philosophy or Economics.
 History can provide a useful background, but is not essential.|

-* Although a background in Mathematics is not an essential requirement for admission, PPE applicants should have sufficient interest in, and aptitude for, mathematics to cope with the mathematical elements of the course.
+* Although a background in Mathematics is not an essential requirement for admission, it is recommended, and PPE applicants should have sufficient interest in, and aptitude for, mathematics to cope with the mathematical elements of the course.
 Mathematics is a particular advantage for the Economics component of the course, as well as for the first year logic course in philosophy, and for understanding theories and data in politics.
 It is recommended to have learnt the basics of differentiation before starting your university course in PPE.
 Many successful applicants have studied Maths to at least AS-level, or another equivalent.

 You may like to consider taking Maths to AS-level, or an equivalent qualification such as IB Standard Level, even if you do not pursue it further.
 However, we do understand that these qualifications may not be available to all students.
 Extra tuition will be available to students that have not studied Maths A-Level who require any assistance.
-See PPE admission statistics for information on the success rates for applicants applying with different A-level subjects.
+See PPE admissions statistics for information on the success rates for applicants applying with different A-level subjects.

 If English is not your first language you may also need to meet our English language requirements.

-All candidates must take the Thinking Skills Assessment (TSA) as part of the application.
+All candidates must take the computer-based Thinking Skills Assessment (TSA) as part of the application.
 Separate registration for this test is required and it is the responsibility of the candidate to ensure that they are registered.
 We strongly recommend making the arrangements in plenty of time before the deadline.
 Everything you need to know, including guidance on how to prepare, can be found on the TSA page.

 You do not need to submit any written work when you apply for this course.